hunterthompson025/SliceShop-Redux-eCommerce/README.md

 ## Usage

-Run 'npm run develop' to start the application.
+Run 'npm run seed' to seed the database with products, categories and users, 'npm run develop' to start the application.

 ## License